yiisoft/yii2/README.md

 PARTICIPATION
 ------------------
+Your participation to Yii 2 development is very welcome!
 You may participate in the following ways:

 | Type  | Resource |
 | ------------- | ------------- |